bartbutenaers/node-red-contrib-vcgencmd/README.md

 ```

 ## Usage via Docker
-Thanks to [MikeS7](https://github.com/mikeS7) who pointed out that this node can be used via Node-RED running in a Docker container (on a Raspberry Pi platform), by using following guidelines:
+[MikeS7](https://github.com/mikeS7) reported that the Domoticz community has found a solution to run vcgencmd in a Docker container (running on a Raspberry Pi platform): see [Pro-Tips](https://github.com/fchauveau/rpi-domoticz-docker#pro-tips) section on their readme page, which is based on this [issue](https://github.com/fchauveau/rpi-domoticz-docker/issues/4).

+We will use the same mechanism here:
 1. This node will internally use the full path for the command (i.e. /opt/vc/bin/vcgencmd).
 2. The Node-RED Docker container should be started with some extra arguments:
    ```
    docker run ... --device=/dev/vchiq -e LD_LIBRARY_PATH=/opt/vc/lib -v /opt/vc:/opt/vc:ro ...
    ```

+Some explanation about this:
-   Summarized: the /opt/vc/ directory of the host Raspberry operating system will be mounted into the Docker container, to make the files available in the container.
-Moreover the *VCHIQ* (VideoCore Host Interface Queue) message queue system is made available, to communicate with the GPU.
++ The /opt/vc/ directory of the host Raspberry operating system will be mounted into the Docker container, to make the files available in the container.
++ Moreover the *VCHIQ* (VideoCore Host Interface Queue) message queue system is made available, to communicate with the GPU.